U.S. Route 29 in Maryland: New Columbia Pike

-US 29 Freeway
+US 29 freeway

 Initially, the northernmost 2 mi of US 29 were the only grade-separated limited-access segment of that route in Maryland.
-However, gradual construction of interchanges south of US 40, starting with Howard County's segment in the late 1980s and continuing to the 2000s in Montgomery County, has resulted in a full freeway between I-70 and MD 108, an almost-freeway between MD 108 and MD 216, and a partially grade-separated expressway between MD 216 and MD 650, with interchanges at Johns Hopkins Road and MD 216 completed in the early 2000s.
+Starting with Howard County's segment in the late 1980s and continuing to the 2000s in Montgomery County, gradual construction of interchanges south of US 40, however, has resulted in a full freeway between I-70 and MD 108, an almost-freeway between MD 108 and MD 216, and a partially grade-separated expressway between MD 216 and MD 650, with interchanges at Johns Hopkins Road and MD 216 completed in the early 2000s.
 Interchanges were completed in 2004 at MD 198, in 2005 at E. Randolph Road/Cherry Hill Road, and in 2007 at Briggs Chaney Road.
 With the completion of the interchange at MD 198, US 29 was realigned slightly to the east.
 The former alignment is now designated as US 29A.
-Immediately south of Briggs Chaney Road, construction commenced on a new interchange with Maryland Route 200 (the Intercounty Connector) in 2008.
+Immediately south of Briggs Chaney Road, construction commenced on a new interchange with MD 200 (Intercounty Connector) in 2008.